California Back Injury Attorneys

 - Fever

 You should also see a doctor if any of your symptoms persist.
 If your body is not healing correctly on its own, you likely need medical treatment.
-A negligent defendant has a legal obligation to pay for your medical bills after causing a back injury.
-Do not let them avoid this responsibility if you are worried about the cost.
+A negligent party may be held legally responsible for medical costs if their actions caused a back injury.

 There are many types of losses you will sustain as a result of your back injury.
 First, there are economic losses.
 These are the costs that can be documented with receipts and other paperwork, such as: